 - MODEL – walk the walk and show your kids how it’s done!

-The American Pediatrics Society’s Media Plan is a great interactive resource that will help you create a formal plan for each member of your family.
+The American Pediatrics Society’s Media Plan is a great interactive resource that will help you create a formal plan for each member of your family so if our Screen Time Rules don’t work for your family, you can create your own!
 It’s broken down by age group and includes prompts for what screen behaviour is and isn’t age-appropriate.

 Adolescent Brain Cognitive Development Project